Paul B. Rothman: Education and career

-Dr. Rothman is on the Board of Directors of Merck and Company, as well as the King Faisal Specialist Hospital & Research Centre in Saudi Arabia.
+Rothman is on the Board of Directors of Merck and Company, as well as the King Faisal Specialist Hospital & Research Centre in Saudi Arabia.

 Honors and appointments

-Dr. Rothman is a member of the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Society for Clinical Investigation.
-He has served as president of the Association of American Physicians and the Society of Medical Administrators, and was elected as a Fellow of the American Association for the Advancement of Sciences.
+Rothman is a member of the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Society for Clinical Investigation.
+He has served as president of the Association of American Physicians and the Society of Medical Administrators, and was elected as a Fellow of the American Association for the Advancement of Science.